lllyasviel/lllyasviel.github.io/en.md

 ![sep2401000426812 fin](https://user-images.githubusercontent.com/19834515/30781737-1599bf00-a157-11e7-8ddb-00de5416fe13.png)

 After about 5 minutes, we get a good result.
-After this example, some may think of that V4 is always the best and we do not need V1-V3, but in fact V4 has its own drawbacks.
+After this example, some may think of that the last option is always the best and we do not need other options, but each option has its own drawbacks.

 ![image](https://user-images.githubusercontent.com/19834515/31306776-8169df80-ab89-11e7-906c-19b94eaf9c90.png)